 - measuring how many people are using services, so they can be made easier to use and there’s enough capacity to ensure they are fast

 - analysing anonymised data to help us understand how people interact with our services so we can make them better

 These cookies are used to collect information about how visitors use our site.
-We use the information to compile reports and to help us improve the site.
-The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
+We use the information to compile reports, for digital retargeting and to help us improve the site.
 The Cookie name is provided so you can identify the cookies that may be in use on your device.

 How to control and delete cookies